lurchmath/lde/docs/phase8-expressions-and-rules.md

    to do validation.
 For now, assume tree-based matching and if-style inference.
 You will need to use
    [the Matching Package](https://github.com/lurchmath/first-order-matching),
    probably loaded into background workers.
-To create a `gulp` task that will import the latest matching package script into a location where the workers can load it, see the following two resources.
+Add this as an `npm` dependency, but when you create a single `.js` file that can import the entire LDE, you will need to include both the OpenMath package and the Matching package in that file.
+To do so, create a `gulp` task that imports the latest matching package script into a location where the workers can load it; see the following two resources.
     1. [gulp task to download a file](https://github.com/gulpjs/plugins/issues/88#issuecomment-42171336)
     1. [checking last modified date of an URL](https://stackoverflow.com/questions/5922842/getting-http-headers-with-node-js)
  * [ ] Add documentation for that new subclass.